This article will interest you in case:

 An important advantage of push notifications in mobile computing is that the technology doesn't require specific applications on a mobile device to be open in order for a message to be received.
 This allows a smartphone to receive and display social media or text message alerts even when the device's screen is locked and the social media application that is pushing the notification is closed.

 This is not surprising, because the smartphone has become an integral part of our lives.
-We use different kinds of applications to chat with friends, plan our tasks and time, create videos and photos, do almost anything in fact.
+We use different kinds of applications to chat with friends, plan our tasks and time, create videos and photos, and do almost anything in fact.
 And the ability to make calls is no longer its primary function.

-The number of smartphone users statistics
+The number of smartphone users worldwide

 Push notifications are indispensable in the development of this process.
 They always keep us posted with important information and make sure that we can respond to the notification relevant at this very moment in time.
 This may be a new message from colleagues or friends, information about discounts, fresh news from an online resource you like, etc.